Skip to content

 If you decide to keep the inheritance, it’s important to ensure the art and put it into a storage facility.
 If it’s staying in your home, be sure to think carefully about where to place it as bright light can damage some pieces.
 The best move is to talk through how to frame and protect the piece with an experienced professional.
 If you decide to sell the art, an auction house can provide an estimate of how much the piece might fetch at auction.
 If the art collection has some unprofitable pieces, it may be possible to donate the art to a charity or have a good old-fashioned garage sale.
 Or you can just keep it not for its artistic value but for decoration or pure family purposes.

+Receiving inherited art can be intimidating since there are many things to do with and about the piece or pieces.
+Whether dealing with low-value or high-value paintings, there are various paths to consider.
 If this is your case and you have inherited fine art and are looking for a certified art appraiser near me, at AAFA we can help you with matters of art appraisal or guide you through your options for buying, selling, or consigning your art collection, depending on your goals.
 Contact us today!